University of Notre Dame Law School, J.D., 1998

 University of Notre Dame, B.A.
 1995

-Andrew Blum specializes in material supply agreement disputes in the automotive industry.
+Andrew Blum specializes in a variety of complex litigation areas, including eminent domain and land use litigation, oil and gas rights disputes, business fraud/tort cases, and material supply agreement disputes in the automotive industry.

 As a component of his litigation practice, Andrew and his colleagues have repeatedly confronted situations in which material suppliers have refused to ship material to their clients because of price disputes.
 These ‘No Ship’ cases have required Andrew's team to provide strategies and/or litigation support to their clients to resolve or litigate those disputes on a relatively quick turnaround basis.

 Andrew is also the author of the leading treatise on the laches doctrine in Michigan.